 Parameter Description Access ID (1-100) Type in a unique identifier number for this access.
 This value can be set from 1 to 100.
+VLAN Name Specify the VLAN name to apply to the access rule.
+VLAN ID Specify the VLAN ID to apply to the access rule.
+DSCP Enter the DSCP value used here.
+ICMP Select this option to specify that the rule will be applied to ICMP traffic. • Type - Enter the ICMP packet type value used here. • Code - Enter the ICMP code value used here.
 Action Select Permit to specify that the packets that match the access profile are forwarded by the Switch, according to any additional rule added (see below).
 Select Deny to specify that the packets that match the access profile are not forwarded by the Switch and will be filtered.
 Time Range Name Tick the check box and enter the name of the Time Range settings that has been previously configured in the Time Range Settings window.
 This will set specific times when this access rule will be implemented on the Switch.
 Ports Ticking the All Ports check box will denote all ports on the Switch.